DecisionsDev/odm-rpa-invoicing-sample/README.md

 Since the tax rate and discounted price are not present in the CSV, the RPA task will prompt **Bea** during the process to let her enter those values.

+*Note*: the RPA bots described in this section are provided in the [assets](./assets) directory.
+See instructions [here](#before-you-begin).

 ### Creating the Invoice

-The [Create Invoice.atmx](./assets/aa/Create%20Invoice.atmx) task creates an invoice in Invoicely, given a unit price, a quantity, an order id, an item description, a tax rate, and a client first name and last name.
+The [Create Invoice.atmx](./assets/aa/Invoicing/Create%20Invoice.atmx) task creates an invoice in Invoicely, given a unit price, a quantity, an order id, an item description, a tax rate, and a client first name and last name.

 1. Login, create Invoice, set order ID, description and quantity